-In 2017 I joined the "Northern light house" competition, with a proposal for several guesthouses and a main building for the host family to enjoy the breathtaking Aurora Borealis, also known as the Northern Light.
-The project proposes a balanced combination of panoramic view and still having a sense of privacy through the playful shape and placement of the buildings.
+In 2017 I joined the "Northern light house" competition with a proposal for several guesthouses and a main building for the host family to enjoy the breathtaking Aurora Borealis, also known as the Northern Light.
+The project proposes a balanced combination of panoramic views, while still providing a sense of privacy and exclusivity through the playful shape and placement of the buildings.

 Iceland knows a unique topography and the combination of temperate and tundra makes for an exceedingly beautiful and contrasting landscape of fire and ice; hence its nickname, the land of fire and ice.
 This contrast has been the main theme of the project.
 The location of the project is next to the Myvatn lake, a shallow eutrophic lake not far from the Krafla volcano.
 Created by a large basaltic lava eruption 2300 years ago.